swcarpentry/r-novice-gapminder/episodes/06-data-subsetting.md

 ~~~
 {: .output}

-the `:` operator reates a sequence of numbers from the left element to the right.
+the `:` operator creates a sequence of numbers from the left element to the right.

 ~~~
 1:4